 Except as otherwise determined by the Administrator, and in any event in the case of an Incentive Stock Option or a tandem stock appreciation right granted with respect to an Incentive Stock Option, no Award granted under the Plan shall be transferable by a Participant otherwise than by will or the laws of descent and distribution, or, with the prior written consent of the Administrator, by a Participant to a Family Member of the Participant as a gift.
 The Administrator shall not permit any transfer of an Award pursuant to a domestic relations order in settlement of marital property rights.
-The following transactions are not prohibited transfers for value: a transfer to an entity in which more than fifty percent of the Voting interests are owned by a Participant's Family Member (or the Participant) in exchange for an interest in that entity.
-An Award may be exercised during the lifetime of the Participant, only by the Participant or the Participant's Family Member to whom the Award has been transferred with the Administrator.
+The following transactions are not prohibited transfers for value: a transfer to an entity in which more than fifty percent of the voting interests are owned by a Participant's Family Member (or the Participant) in exchange for an interest in that entity.
+An

+Award may be exercised during the lifetime of the Participant, only by the Participant or the Participant's Family Member to whom the Award has been transferred with the Administrator's consent or, during the period the Participant is under a legal disability, by the Participant's guardian or legal representative, unless otherwise determined by the Administrator.
 Awards granted under the Plan shall not be subject in any manner to alienation, anticipation, sale, transfer, assignment, pledge, or encumbrance, except as otherwise determined by the Administrator; provided, however, that the restrictions in this sentence shall not apply to the shares of Common Stock received in connection with an Award after the date that the restrictions on transferability of such shares set forth in the applicable Award Agreement have lapsed.
 Nothing in this paragraph shall be interpreted or construed as overriding the terms of any Forward Air stock ownership or retention policy, now or hereafter existing, that may apply to the Participant or shares of Common Stock received under an Award.